robertrau/piflySetupScript/README.md

 **• Support for headless operation:**  There is a shutdown button and a shutdown acknowledgment LED for safe headless shutdown.
 There is also a low battery comparator that can assert the shutdown request.

 **• Small size:** The PiFly has the same width as Raspberry Pi Zero, but it is longer.
 Dimensions: 29.25mm by 150mm.
 It is intended to fit a high power rocket 38mm tube coupler, strap on the belly of a quad-copter, or in an RC airplane.
 Also small enough to be a smart handi-talkie with the addition of a USB software defined receiver.
-See PDF download below for application schematics.

 **• USB redirected:** Cannot use the USB port in the 32mm width.
 The USB test points on a Raspberry Pi Zero can be soldered to test points on the HAT board for the USB type A connector and still fit in a 38mm tube coupler.